 The problem is everywhere.
 In New York City, eight beaches were closed last month because of high levels of bacteria.
-Two weeks ago a middle school student was infected with hookworms at Pompano Beach in Florida after being buried in the sand by his friends.
+Two weeks ago hookworms infected a middle school student at Pompano Beach in Florida after his friends buried him in the sand.
 The local authorities not only showed little sympathy for the student but admonished him for not heeding posted signs.
-The Sun Sentinel reported the incident in an article entitled, “Forget Sharks; Hookworms are Lurking at the Beach.”
+This prompted the Sun Sentinel to report the incident in an article entitled, “Forget Sharks; Hookworms are Lurking at the Beach.”

 And beaches in France near the vacationing Emmanuel Macron and his wife, Brigitte, were closed due to pollution.
 The only thing beachgoers could do was sit in the sand, lather each other up with ultraviolet cream, and wonder about the future of la république.
 Bonne chance with that.

 I wish it ended there, but we now have a disintegrating coral reef in Australia, a mass of floating plastic in the Pacific Ocean twice the size of Texas, and the appearance of two-headed sharks, which ought to crinkle anyone’s plastic water bottle.
 Toxins abound from food preservatives to cell phone parts, increasing the incidence of cancer and decreasing sperm counts.